+2. Your website analytics tool, like Google Analytics.
+Using GA, you can find out the number of people who landed on your site/made a purchase, and how long they spend on your site, as a result of the email campaigns.

 Get Started with Split Testing

 Using the metrics gathered, you begin to get an idea of the emails that your customers like and the ones that don’t work.
 The next step is to work on split testing to optimize open rates.
 Split testing is sending different versions of the same email – only with different subject lines.
-See which subject lines get the most opens and use them for future emails.
+See which subject lines get the most open and use them for future emails.